 Student loan billing statements are sent out mid-month by Heartland ECSI.
 To change your delivery method from paper to electronic,.
 Payments are due by the first of the month.
 If payment is not received by the first of the month, your account will be considered past due, and you will be charged a late fee.
 If you do not receive a bill, you are still obligated to make your payment as scheduled.

-You must update your billing address through Heartland ECSI, or by emailing the Student Loan Repayment office by sending a fax to (607) 255-6442, Attn: Student Loans.
+You must update your billing address through Heartland ECSI, or by calling an ECSI customer service advocate at 888-549-3274.
 Borrowers with a Direct Stafford or Plus Loan must contact the Direct Loan Servicing Center at (800) 848-0979, or update online with Direct Loan Servicing.
 Informing other offices on campus (e.g., the Office of the Bursar, Alumni Office) of a change of address is not sufficient.